How to Meal Plan for the Week in 5 Minutes

 After I make my list, I pull up the Walmart Grocery app on my phone (or head to Aldi) and get my groceries ordered or bought for the week.
 Just depending on my time and how many children are home with me I may go to Aldi and get most of the items, or I’ll just schedule a Walmart grocery pickup order.
 This weekend, that’s what I’m doing because my husband is working and I have both kids, so going into Aldi is the last thing I want to do.
 I try when I order from Walmart to order all of the items in the store brand that I can, and I find that my savings will come close to what they would be at Aldi anyway.

 There you have it, I planned my meals in about 5 minutes, made my grocery list, and ordered my groceries all in no time.
 Do you have any questions about weekly meal planning?
-Be sure to leave them in the comments below, or connect with me on Instagram.
+Be sure to leave them in the comments below.

 Also be sure to sign up for my email list to get all of my meal planning tips and tricks delivered to your inbox, as well as access to my free printable library.